Encarnación de Díaz: The municipality

-As of 2005, only 345 people in the municipality spoke an indigenous language, but this is up from 30 in 1995.
+As of 2005, only 345 people in the municipality spoke an indigenous language, but the number was up by 30 in 1995.
 Almost all profess the Catholic faith.
 As of the same year, the number of housing units was 10,496, over ninety per cent of which are privately owned.
 Basic services such as running water and electricity are available to just over 88% of households.

 Most of the municipality's notable structures are from the colonial and Porfirian periods.
 These include the buildings on a large number of haciendas which were prosperous for centuries.
 The Hacienda de Mariquita was established in 1563 and is the oldest Spanish settlement of the area.
 Its founding is tied to that of San Juan de Los Lagos.
 Oral tradition says that the Casas Blancas Hacienda was founded by the first Galician family to the area in 1586, headed by Captain Alonso Lorenzo de Guerra.
 The initial large estate was divided up among his descendants.
 From the original, the old granary still stands.
 There are also a number of "casas-fuertes" built to house valuables in the 19th century.

 El Puesto de San Miguel de Los Alba is the old hacienda mansion which dates from 1640.
 Its chapel contains the original Our Lady of the Incarnation image which gave the area its name.
 It also houses a number of religious objects and art from the 18th to 20th centuries, some of which are tied to the founding of the town.
 The Santa Bárbara Hacienda dates from the 17th century, founded by the Guerra family.
 The original mansion from the same time as well as a mill, a 19th-century house and the area's rail station is on this property.